tango-controls/rfc/15/README.md

 As the result of the call, API creates corresponding Attribute/Command fully compliant to RFC-4/RFC-3.

-Implementation of the API MAY send an Event (INTERFACE_CHANGE, see RFC-12) in response to a new Attribute/Command creation.
+Implementation of the API MAY send an Event (INTERFACE_CHANGE, see RFC-12) in response to a new Attribute/Command creation/removal.